 Award winning Drummer, Producer and Songwriter Raymond Calhoun returned to the Dazz Band in 2019.
 Raymond Calhoun was drummer on Dazz Band albums Here We Go Again and Time Traveler, and was part of the United We Funk project organized by Harris and McClain.
 A native of Washington DC, Calhoun studied music at Howard University before getting his first break with the Manhattans.
 It was not long after he was discovered by The Gap Band, where he would spend his next 33 years.
 As a member of The Gap Band Calhoun wrote one of the band's signature songs "Outstanding" off their platinum selling album Gap Band IV.
 "Outstanding" is one of the most sampled songs in hip-hop history, and has been sampled by Snoop Dog, Madonna, Puff Daddy, Christina Aguilera and many more.
 Calhoun's additional writing credits include The Gap Band's "All My Love", "I Found My Baby" and more.
 His touring and recording experience includes the Gap Band, Patti LaBelle, Ice Cube , James Ingram, Yarbrough and Peoples The Dazz Band and more.

 In 2014, The Dazz Band was pleased to welcome accomplished vocalist Donny Sykes to the group.
 Donny Sykes is a native of Los Angeles, California and has traveled the world performing in musical theatre and on television with legendary artists from Stevie Wonder to Tyler Perry.
 Donny performed with the renown Spirit Productions in “All Night Long” featuring the Motown hits, and “Man in the Mirror” featuring music of the legendary “King of Pop” Michael Jackson.
-A lover of both old school and new school, Donny has performed onstage with Beyonce, and is part of Kanye West's Sunday Services.
+His performance credits include Beyonce, and musical credits include Kanye West's Jesus is King.
 When he is not onstage performing, Donny is teaching and inspiring children in Los Angeles, CA.